wuitchik/Divergent-thermal-challenges-elicit-convergent-stress-signatures-in-aposymbiotic-Astrangia-poculata/README.md

 Behavioural responses to food stimuli were monitored throughout the thermal challenges and genome-wide gene expression profiling (TagSeq) was used to characterize molecular underpinnings of the coral’s response to stress in its aposymbiotic state.

+Transcriptome files are organized separately from both heat, and cold experiments.
+All analyses in R can be found in the file Astrangia_HotCold.pdf along with annotations.